TangibleInc/template-system/readme.md

 npm run start
 ```

-After installing everything, it starts a local dev site at `http://localhost:8888`, and test site at `http://localhost:8889`.
+After installing everything, it starts a local dev site at `http://localhost:4650`, and test site at `http://localhost:4651`.
 The default user is `admin` with `password`.

-Note that `wp-env` can only run one environment at a time.
-If you have another instance running, it must be stopped first.
+(These port numbers are defined in `.wp-env.json`.
+An arbitrary number was chosen to avoid conflict with any other environment running on `wp-env`, whose default port numbers are `8888` and `8889`.
+If you have anything running on the above ports, stop them first.)

 Install Composer dependencies for development and testing.